Climate Circle for Parents/Carers/Guardians

 We need to talk about what our changing world means for us and them in terms of impacts at personal, family and societal level.
 We need to imagine it in some detail so as to be able to think about it constructively and clearly, and to explore some complex feelings and thoughts which may often be taboo and hard to talk about.

 The focus of discussion is participants’ thoughts and feelings about the climate and ecological crisis.
-There are no guest speakers and no talks – this is a space for feelings rather than advice.
+There are no guest speakers, no talks and no advice offered – this is a space for feelings.
 Whilst the climate and ecological crisis is usually the main focus of the circle we realise that in these exceptional times there will be other related preoccupations and these can be explored here too.

 Who will be facilitating?

-This circle will be led by two trained facilitators and the format has been developed by Rebecca Nestor and Jo McAndrews.
+This circle will be led by two trained facilitators from our small team who have been trained by Rebecca Nestor and Jo McAndrews who developed the format.